NCLEX Study Guide

 1. 1

-Six Weeks before Graduation: Apply for the NCLEX
+Six Weeks before Graduation: Remember to Apply

 About six weeks before you graduate from nursing school, you’ll receive an application from your nursing school.
 You will complete the forms and pay the licensure fee to your nursing school.
 You’ll want to read the NCSBN Candidate Bulletin before registering.